Environmental Impact Assessment Ordinance

 Methodology

-2.3 The best information shall be assembled for the assessment of the identified sites of cultural heritage.
+2.3 The best available information shall be assembled for the assessment of the identified sites of cultural heritage.
 The entry point shall be the Antiquities and Monuments Office, public libraries and archives and tertiary institutions.

 2.4 The assessment shall provide detailed geographical, historical, archaeological, ethnographical and other cultural data.
 Published papers, records, archival and historical documents as well as oral legends shall also be consulted.